vivienrauchbc/r_instructions/RichemontInstructions.md

     ![main](screenshots/main_run.png)

-- then you can adjust the focus to your need:
+- then you can adjust the focus to your need

 - use the indicated keymap to navigate the calibration panel